ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 ---

-> **note**: Always validate your Bicep templates using tools like `az bicep build` to catch syntax errors and ensure deployments succeed on the first attempt.
+> **tip**: Always validate your Bicep templates using tools like `az bicep build` to catch syntax errors and ensure deployments succeed on the first attempt.
-{:.prompt-note}
+{:.prompt-tip}

 ### Next Steps